comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/context_recall.md

 ## ContextRecall Prompt

-Comet uses an LLM as a Judge to compute context recall, for this we have a prompt template that is used to generate the prompt for the LLM.
+Opik uses an LLM as a Judge to compute context recall, for this we have a prompt template that is used to generate the prompt for the LLM.
 Today only the `gpt-4-turbo` model is used to compute context recall.

 The template uses a few-shot prompting technique to compute context recall.
 The template is as follows: